Steelers dominate skidding Jaguars 27-3, remain unbeaten | Times Leader

 Ben Roethlisberger and Co. gladly shared the spotlight during a 27-3 drubbing of skidding Jacksonville on Sunday.
 After all, it was the defense’s latest and greatest performance of the season.

-Terrell Edmunds and and the Steelers steamrolled the lowly Jaguars (1-9) to get to 10-0 for the first time in franchise history.
+Terrell Edmunds and Minkah Fitzpatrick intercepted two passes each and the Steelers steamrolled the lowly Jaguars (1-9) to get to 10-0 for the first time in franchise history.

 “They’re fun to watch,” Roethlisberger said.
 “They’re turning the ball, getting turnovers for us.”